Benjamin Franklin

 In addition to these lifestyle habits, some specific vitamins and supplements can help further strengthen your immune system, especially during the winter months when you’re more likely to be exposed to illness.
 Dr. Greenspan highlights the importance of:

 - Vitamin C: Known for its immune-boosting properties, vitamin C can help reduce the severity and duration of colds.
-Dr. Greenspan suggests taking 500 to 1,000 mg per day during the winter season.
+Dr. Greenspan recommends taking 500 to 1,000 mg per day during the winter.

 - Vitamin D: Vitamin D plays a crucial role in immune function and is often deficient during the colder months.
 Taking 1,000 to 2,000 IU of vitamin D per day can help reduce the risk of infections.